strimzi/strimzi.github.io/_posts/2022-10-05-doc-feedback.md

 If you want to get up-and-running quickly, the [Quick Start guide](https://strimzi.io/docs/operators/latest/quickstart.html) can help.
 If you want to go deeper, we have specialized docs for [Deploying and Upgrading](https://strimzi.io/docs/operators/latest/deploying.html) or [Configuring](https://strimzi.io/docs/operators/latest/configuring.html) Strimzi.
 Kafka Bridge has its own [documentation](https://strimzi.io/docs/bridge/latest/) too.

-But what don't we have have?
+But what don't we have?
 And what do you want?
 That's the purpose of this post.
 We're looking for your input on Strimzi's supporting documentation.